1. Why Traditional SEO Isn't Enough Anymore

 GenSight assumes your brand is completely invisible to AI until mathematical proof of your semantic presence is established.

 Most AI audit tools simply ask an LLM to subjectively "score" a website, which produces unreliable, hallucinated results.
 GenSight takes a fundamentally different approach.
-We constrain an LLM to act strictly as a Boolean Data Extractor - it infers 31 specific technical signals about your brand (true or false), while our backend forcefully overwrites its assumptions with live, mathematical network verifications.
+We constrain an LLM to act strictly as a data extractor, never a grader.
+It evaluates 35 specific signals about your brand - 31 discrete (true/false or categorical) and 4 continuous (graded values) - while our backend forcefully overwrites its assumptions with live, mathematical network verifications.
 The final score is calculated entirely by our deterministic algorithms, not the AI.

 Entity Identity & Verification